Indonesian Interior - Design Style Essentials

 FAQ

-Prioritize teak or mahogany wood, rattan, bamboo, and woven fibers.
-Cotton or linen for fabrics keeps things light and breezy.
-Opt for handmade and sustainable finishes whenever possible for an authentic touch.
+• Prioritize teak or mahogany wood, rattan, bamboo and woven fibers.
+Cotton and linen fabrics ensure the outfit remains light and breezy.
+Opt for handmade and sustainable finishes whenever possible.

-Choose one standout piece - a wood sculpture, wayang puppet, or woven wall hanging.
-Let it breathe by keeping surroundings simple.
-Rotate smaller crafts seasonally for variety while maintaining harmony.
+• Choose one standout piece, such as a wood sculpture, wayang puppet, or woven wall hanging.
+Let it breathe by keeping the surrounding area simple.
+Rotate the smaller items seasonally for variety while keeping them harmonious.